rivet-lang/rive/docs/00_getting_started.md

 Rivet uses the C programming language as its main backend.

-> **NOTE:** Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.

 Before continuing, I assume you know how to use a console, otherwise you can read this tutorial:
 [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).